 - WEAs are not affected by network congestion and will not disrupt texts, calls or data sessions that are in progress.

-- Mobile users are not charged for receiving WEAs and there is no need to subscribe.
+- You are not charged for receiving WEAs and there is no need to subscribe.

-- Older phones may not be WEA capable, and some cell phone models require you to enable WEAs.
+- Older phones may not be WEA capable.

-- Most mobile service providers call these messages WEAs, but some manufacturers refer to them as “Government Alerts,” or “Emergency Alert Messages.”
+- Some mobile service providers call these messages “Government Alerts,” or “Emergency Alert Messages.”

-- Check with your wireless carriers to see if they can resolve the issue
+- Check with your wireless providers to see if they can resolve the issue.

 Emergency Alert System